PT Program Coordinator, English as a Second Language (ESL)

 Submit necessary forms for Governance Committees as needed, such as forms for new courses or revision of existing courses for Curriculum Committee.

 Submit necessary forms such as Purchase Orders for department faculty.
 (Monitor Departmental funds); administer departmental budget.

-Application Instructions: Submit resume and cover letter by Monday, October 9, 2017.
+Submit resume and cover letter.
 Applicants selected for an interview will need to provide unofficial transcripts or foreign degree evaluations and the name, address, email and telephone number of at least three current professional references before the interview takes place.

 Master's degree or higher in TESL, TESOL, applied linguistics with a TESL emphasis, linguistics with a TESL emphasis, English with a TESL emphasis, or education with a TESL emphasis from a traditional accredited college or university required.

 Minimum of three years of recent teaching experience in varied levels of ESL from basic skills through college-preparation courses, including writing at the college level required; community college teaching experience preferred.

 Knowledge of current research, methodology and best practices in ESL teaching, language acquisition theories, and ESL instructional materials.

 Extensive experience in developing ESL curricula, assessment of language learning and learning outcomes, and student placement.